jcprice12/silly-suite/packages/publishable/silly-logging/README.md

 I encourage writing unit tests so that you can have confidence that you're using the module correctly

-#### Mocking the Decorator
+#### Asserting what is Logged by the Decorators

-You can test your usage of the decorator by mocking the decorator
+You can test your usage of the decorators by asserting what is logged.

 Suppose you had the following class that uses the decorator: